kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

 Installation
 ---------------

-You can install PyPAL from `PyPi` using
+PyPAL can be installed from `PyPi` using

 .. code-block:: python

     pip install pypal

-We recommend that you install PyPAL in a dedicated `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_ or `conda environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.
+We recommend installing PyPAL in a dedicated `virtual environment <https://docs.python.org/3/tutorial/venv.html>`_ or `conda environment <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_.

-If you want to use the latest version from GitHub, you can install it using
+The latest version of PyPAL can be installed from GitHub using

 .. code-block:: python